 Other risks herein refer to all identified risks that have not been specifically mentioned above.

-Other risks are included in the scope of the company's risk management process similarly to the above-mentioned insurance risks, investment risks and operational risks.
+Other risks are included in the scope of the company's risk management process and other key risks include strategic risks, legal risks and data security risks.

-Key other risks include strategic risks and data security risks, such as possible denial of service attacks or other attempts to prevent or interfere with the company's online business.
+Examples of previous risks include possible denial of service attacks or other attempts to prevent or interfere with the company's online business.
+The other instance is that the business environment quickly change to other way than the company's strategy is prepared.